What Does a Registered Psychologist Actually Do? A Straightforward Guide

 This ongoing assessment allows for mid-course corrections when initial approaches aren't working - typically within 4-6 sessions rather than after months of ineffective treatment.

-What Therapy With a Clinical Psychologist Actually Looks Like
+What Therapy With a Registered Psychologist Actually Looks Like

 Most people have no idea what actually happens in therapy sessions.